luweizhang/self-driving-car/CarND-Advanced-Lane-Lines/writeup_template.md

 One issue I encountered was preventing the fitted line from "wobbling" too much across subsequent frames in the video.
 I resovled this by using a moving average of the lane line pixels across the last n frames.
 I implemented a class called `Line` which stores the parameter for both the left and right lane lines.

+This pipeline will likely fail when the road lines are not painted properly.
+During my vacation to Hawaii recently, while driving around, I saw many roads which had faded road lines with newer road lines painted a few feet away from them.
+Something like that would definitely confuse this software and could potentially be very dangerous.